joecowton/discogs-lister/README.md

-# Discogs Lister
+# Discogs Reducer

+React-Redux app to display just one artists repetoire.
+Will be expanded to include Soundcloud, Youtube etc

-Work in progress, readme coming soon!
+Work in progress, readme coming soon.